iancaragol/with/content/posts/taiwan/index.md

 ![IMG_2238_LR](IMG_2238_LR.jpg)

-> A shot from the balcony of our AirBnb after our day exploring the mining areas
+> A shot from the balcony of our Airbnb after our day exploring the mining areas

 ![IMG_2242_LR](IMG_2242_LR.jpg)